jsreeram/ParallelJavaScript/README.md

 ##### Arguments

-- iterationSpace the shape, if a scalar the length of a 1 dimensional array, otherwise an array of scalars specifying the shape of the result.
+- *iterationSpace*: the shape, if a scalar the length of a 1 dimensional array, otherwise an array of scalars specifying the shape of the result.
-- elementalFunction described below
+- *elementalFunction*: described below

 ##### Elemental Function
 ```javascript
 function (index, outCursor)
 function (index, [outCursor1, outCursor2, …, outCursorN])
 ```
-- index The index in source where element is located as well as where the result will be placed.
+- *index*: The index in source where element is located as well as where the result will be placed.
-- outCursor (optional) outCursor specifies a cursor where results can be placed.
+- *outCursor* (optional): outCursor specifies a cursor where results can be placed.
 If a non-undefined value is returned outCursor will be overwritten by the returned value.
-- [outCursor1, outCursor2, … outCursorN] (optional) An array of output cursors where results can be placed.
+- *[outCursor1, outCursor2, … outCursorN]* (optional): An array of output cursors where results can be placed.
 If a non-undefined value is returned outCursor1 will be overwritten by the returned value.
 If a non-undefined value is returned outCursor1 will be set to the returned value.

 ##### Returns